pinemosquito/Neural-Net/README.md

-I started to poke at Keras which is a high-level neural networks library, written in Python.
+I started poking at Keras recently.
+This is a neural networks library written in Python.
 I used Keras with Tensorflow in the backend.

 First, let import the Sequential model type from Keras.
 This is simply a linear stack of neural network layers.

     from keras.model import Sequential
     from keras.model import Dense, Dropout, Activation

+The idea is to create first layer to handle input tensor, output layer to handle target and virtually any model in between.

 I apply Neural Net to NMIST dataset.
 This is developed by Yann LeCunn, Corinna Cortes and Christopher Burges for evaluating machine learning models on handwritten digit classification problem.
 Images of digits were taken from varieties of scanned documents.
 Each image is a 28x28 pixel square (or 784 pixels total).
 There are 10 digits (0 to 9) or 10 classes to predict.